 In recent years, rigorous curriculum demands have led to the neglect of handwriting instruction.
 Unfortunately, this oversight has resulted in several adverse consequences:

-- students are struggling with basic writing tasks
+- Struggles with basic writing tasks.

-- students grades are suffering due to illegible writing
+- Lower grades due to illegible writing.

 - Negative impact on self-esteem for students with poor handwriting.

 - Difficulties for early readers who benefit from kinesthetic learning, as handwriting improves letter recognition.

 - Increased referrals to occupational therapists for handwriting difficulties.

 While technology provides an alternative, typing also presents its own challenges:

 - Increased distraction and lack of focus among students using technology.